 Recommended Property Tax Revenue is based on the Ad Valorem Tax Rate of 16 cents per \$100 assessed valuation.
 There is no change from the prior year tax rate of 16 cents per \$100 assessed valuation.
-Each cent (\$0.01) on the real property tax rate is equivalent to approximately \$164,512, after adjusting for the tax collection rate.
-Sales and Use Taxes of \$1,050,000 are budgeted with an anticipated decrease of \$100,000 from the current year's budgeted revenues due to COVID-19.
-Fire fees of \$2,015,000 reflect this year's collection estimate from Brunswick County.
+Each cent (\$0.01) on the real property tax rate is equivalent to approximately \$168,248, after adjusting for the tax collection rate.
+Sales and Use Taxes of \$1,420,000 are budgeted with an anticipated increase of \$370,000 from the current year's budgeted revenues.
+This increase is due to FY 20/21 being collected at approximately 13% above expected collections and include the NCLM projected increase for FY 21/22.
+Fire fees of \$2,081,000 reflect this year's collection estimate from Brunswick County.
 Current year revenues do not include an increase in Fire Fees.
-A decrease in the revenues in the Accommodations Tax Fund and the Beach Tax Fund reflects the decreased revenues noted in the current fiscal year's occupancy tax collections.
+An increase in revenues in the Accommodations Tax Fund and the Beach Tax Fund reflects the expected revenues noted in the current fiscal year's occupancy tax collections.
+FY 20/21 far exceeded our expectations and the continued trending is reflected in the projections for FY 21/22.